LuckyJunjie/requirement-interpreter/src/__tests__/README.md

-## Grammar tests using `.grammar` files
+## interpreter tests using `.interpreter` files
-Grammar tests are handled by `scripts/grammarTest.js`, which is a Jest transformer that generates a set of tests from a `.grammar` file.
+interpreter tests are handled by `scripts/interpreterTest.js`, which is a Jest transformer that generates a set of tests from a `.interpreter` file.
 This transformer is referenced in `jest.config.js`:

 ```js
 module.exports = {